THEME DEVELOPMENT WITH PREPARED SPEECHES

 For example:

-- If it is about developing vocal variety, practice emphasizing keywords using the “stretch” technique, delivery of dialogs in your speech, variation in tonality, use of pauses, change in projection, etc.
+2. If it is about developing vocal variety, practice emphasizing keywords using the “stretch” technique, delivering dialogue in your speech, varying tonality, using pauses, changing projection, etc.

-- If it is about persuading or inspiring your audience, practice emotional engagement and bringing out your connection to or passion for the speech topic.
+3. If it is about persuading or inspiring your audience, practice emotional engagement and bring out your connection to or passion for the speech topic.

-- If it is about using descriptive language, prepare and practice vivid descriptions, metaphors, similes, rhetorical devices, etc.
+4. If it is about using descriptive language, prepare and practice vivid descriptions, metaphors, similes, rhetorical devices, and other techniques.

 Action Item: Share in 3-5 sentences your plan to implement ideas for the project objectives.